 Further to the decision to open a public tender, Law No 3/90/M prescribes the mandatory announcement in the Macau Official Gazette for the following actions in respect of the concession of public works and public services:

-Macau law does not prevent the awarding authority from collecting market information prior to the decision to start contract award procedures, it being prudent to collect as much information as it deems necessary to organise the tender and protect the public interest in the best possible manner.
+Macau law does not prevent the awarding authority from collecting market information prior to the decision to start contract award procedures, as it is prudent to collect as much information as is deemed necessary to organise the tender and protect the public interest in the best possible manner.

 The collection of market information may be relevant to assess the type of contract procedure to be followed by the awarding authority.

 The MAPC provides four general procedures for soliciting proposals from potential contractors, which are applicable with minor adaptations to the different types of contracts executed by the government.
-According to the MAPC, except where a special regime establishes differently, the government can only solicit proposals (i) by public tender, (ii) by limited public tender by prior qualification, (iii) by limited public tender without prior qualification, or (iv) by direct negotiation (ajuste directo):
+According to the MAPC, the government can only solicit proposals by public tender, by limited public tender by prior qualification, by limited public tender without prior qualification, or by direct negotiation (ajuste directo), except where a special regime establishes differently: